So You Want to Buy a School to Live In? We Can Help!

 They’ve embarked on a research project to find out as much about the history of the school as they can, and Grissom even got to interview the 90+-year-old-women who used to live across the street.
 Grissom found out that “her parents used the school as a barn from the 40s until 1956, when it was purchased by the family we bought it from.
 Her family used the school to house farm equipment, turkeys, chickens, sheep, pigs, and even cattle!”

-To do the project justice, Grissom and Sean have enlisted the help of local experts and Grissom’s parents.
+To do the project justice, Grissom and Sean enlisted the help of local experts and Grissom’s parents.

-If you’re going to buy a school, Grissom recommends “having someone who can give you advice on the long list of projects you need to line up!”
+For anyone considering buying a school, Grissom recommends “having someone who can give you advice on the long list of projects you need to line up!”

 Where can I find converted schools for sale?